Shanxi Coking Company: History

 A backdoor listing of 49% equity stake in Huajin Energy (山西中煤华晋能源有限责任公司) was announced in April 2016 by issuing new shares and cash to acquire from Shanxi Coking Group.
 The rest of the stake was owned by another listed company (and competitor) China Coal Energy.
 After the deal, Shanxi Coking Coal Group would owned 47.87% stake of the listed company via wholly owned subsidiary Shanxi Coking Group and 5.27% stake via subsidiary Xishan Coal and Electricity Power.

 According to China Coal Energy, Huajin Energy produced 9.95 million tonnes of coal in 2015, accounted for 10.4% total production mass of China Coal Energy.

 Shareholders

-As at 31 December 2015, Shanxi Coking Group owned 14.22% stake as the largest shareholder.
+As of 31 December 2015, Shanxi Coking Group owned 14.22% stake as the largest shareholder.
 It was followed by Xishan Coal and Electricity Power (11.50%), both subsidiary of Shanxi Coking Coal Group.